josephgenzer/Volatility_Modeling/README.md

 ## Model Experimentation
 - GARCH(1,1)
-  - A GARCH(1,1) model with Student’s t innovations was refit daily using a 250-day rolling window
+  - Fit with Student’s t innovations, was refit daily using a 250-day rolling window
   - Parameters were estimated via maximum likelihood on each window
   - In the observed period, GARCH tracks medium-range volatility regimes well, but underreacts in periods of abrupt volatility reversal